Frequently Asked Questions

 By MAX, get off at Providence Park stop and make a right onto 18th Ave.
 Continue north on 18th Ave (about 7-8 blocks) to NW 18th Ave & Glisan St.

-Rose Haven is open for onsite indoor services Monday-Friday, 9 AM-Noon.
+Rose Haven is open for onsite indoor services Monday-Friday from 9 AM-Noon.
 Last entry is at 11:45 AM daily.

 Just yourself.
 We require no identification to access our services, and you need only tell us what you are comfortable with.
 Resources are available if you’d like us to help you secure a new ID.

-No. All of Rose Haven’s services are first come, first serve.
-On your first visit, you will have a short intake and speak with one of our advocates.
+No. All of Rose Haven’s services are first come, first serve, including intakes.
+On your first visit, we encourage you to arrive at the very start of service.
+You will have a short intake and speak with one of our staff members.
 The intake process allows you the opportunity to make any specific needs you have known, and tell your story if you choose.
 You are not required to share any information you are not comfortable giving.
 After an intake is completed, you can take advantage of all the services that Rose Haven has to offer.
+Intakes are limited and subject to availability.

 While we do not have counselors, we have advocates who can assist with referrals to community partner agencies, modest financial assistance, and emotional support.
 Advocacy is first come, first served.